Home Care Package Costs

 Note: These fees differ greatly between providers, for example, some include Case Management/Care Coordinator fees in the admin fees and others keep them separate.

-Case management and coordination fees are charged to cover the costs associated with the coordination and management of your care.
+Care management and coordination fees are charged to cover the costs associated with the coordination and management of your care.
 This can include activities such as assisting you with changing your services, referral and coordination of other services and purchasing of goods and equipment required for your support.

 Fees for this service also change depending on the provider.
-Some providers will incorporate case management fees into the administration fees, while others charge it separately.
+Some providers will incorporate care management fees into the administration fees, while others charge it separately.
 It may be charged as a fixed cost, a percentage or as an hourly rate (some even charge per minute!).
 The hourly rate is generally somewhere between $90-150 per hour.

 Services provided under the Home Care Package Program are GST-free.
 If you are supplementing your Home Care Package by paying for additional care privately, these services may be subject to GST.
 Check with the provider.